camilstaps/ATSAMF-source/README.md

 There are several features that can be added to the rig if you want to.
 This is done by adding and removing `#define` lines to `settings.h`.

+- `OPT_USER_DEFINED_CHARACTERS`: use user-defined LCD characters for a prettier user interface.
+This may not be compatible with all displays.
 - `OPT_ERASE_EEPROM`: erase the EEPROM by holding RIT for 11s.
 - `OPT_OBSCURE_MORSE_ABBREVIATIONS`: adds number abbreviations to DFE according to the table below.
 Abbreviations for 0 (T) and 9 (N) are always enabled.